-I needed wilderness encounter tables for the DCC RPG hexcrawl I’m running, but there aren’t any in the book.
+I needed wilderness encounter tables for the DCC RPG (paid link) hexcrawl I’m running, but there aren’t any in the book.
 Jeff Rients created some excellent tables for wandering monsters by dungeon level (which also appear in Crawl! #5), but after searching high and low I couldn’t find any wilderness encounter tables online.
 So I created some.

 They’re broken down by terrain type (for “fantasy western Europe”) and include number appearing for each monster.
 You can download them as a free PDF: DCC RPG Wilderness Encounter Tables.
 They’re also available as a plain text file so that you can fiddle with them to your heart’s content.